To participate in leagues, please

 League Info and Features

-NFL Playoffs - League Options
+NBA Playoffs - League Options

-NFL Playoffs -
+NBA Playoffs -

-Options affect how many points are awarded for a correct pick for players in the league.
-Other options affect how the league works.
+Scoring options determine how many points are awarded for a correct pick for players in a league.
+Other options determine how the league works.
 Most options can be changed anytime during the pool.

 The point value for each pick, along with other team info, is shown on the picks page once picks are available.
 Hover over the points shown there for more scoring info for each team.
-You can try different options here and then see the resulting point values on the picks page.
+You can try different league options here and then see the resulting point values on the picks page.

 Underdogs are worth more points: